gumityolcu/scikit-learn-dual/doc/whats_new/older_versions.rst

 - The :ref:`covariance` module now has a robust estimator of covariance, the Minimum Covariance Determinant estimator.

-- Cluster evaluation metrics in :mod:`~sklearn.metrics.cluster` have been refactored but the changes are backwards compatible.
+- Cluster evaluation metrics in :mod:`~sklearn_dual.metrics.cluster` have been refactored but the changes are backwards compatible.
 They have been moved to the `metrics.cluster.supervised`, along with `metrics.cluster.unsupervised` which contains the Silhouette